zzamboni/leanpub-watcher/README.md

 WantedBy=default.target
 ```

-Save that as `~/.config/systemd/user/leanpub-watcher.service`, then run:
+A sample file is included in [leanpub-watcher.service.sample](leanpub-watcher.service.sample).
+Edit the path in the `ExecStart` line, save it as `~/.config/systemd/user/leanpub-watcher.service`, then run:

 ```bash
 systemctl --user daemon-reload